 Resident advocacy projects

-Your Residents Section is developing a database to promote trainee-led advocacy projects happening across Canada.
-This database will allow for easier access and sharing of information and resources amongst residents and medical students.
-Please click here to complete the form outlining the details of your advocacy project.
+Your Residents Section wants to promote trainee-led advocacy projects happening across Canada, allowing for easier access and sharing of information and resources amongst residents and medical students.

 Type-1-Diabetes in Schools: Working Towards a Provincial Policy